 When you use fertilizer on indoor plants, you usually have to dilute it with water.
 Applying straight fertilizer, even in the right quantities, could cause the above symptoms as well, so be careful!

-For more about over fertilizing indoor plants you’ll want to read: How to Fix Using Too Much Miracle-Gro on Your Plants
+For more information on over fertilizing indoor plants, you’ll want to read my article: How to Fix Using Too Much Miracle-Gro on Your Plants

 Lack of Water

 Some indoor plant species such as succulents can go weeks without water.
 The philodendron cannot.

 It’s okay if you forget to water your philodendron plant for a couple of days, but the longer you deprive the philodendron of water, the sadder its leaves will become.

 Before the leaves of your philodendron kiss the ground from sagging, they might be yellow with brown edges.
 The feel of the leaves will also be different.